Meta-tools

 |---|---|---|---|

-Meta-tools reduce the tool count by 96% while preserving 100% of the functionality.
+Meta-tools reduce the tool count by more than 95% while preserving 100% of the functionality.
 Every individual tool operation is available as an action within one of the domain meta-tools.

 How meta-tools work